 Springtime in Mexico begins on or around March 21st each year, although by late February changes in the climate cycle can be seen and felt across the country as winter passes, daylight lengthens, and temperatures rise.

-Early spring in Mexico is a transitional period that is often expressed with “febrero loco, y marzo un poco,” a popular Mexican saying which describes the sudden change-ability (and increased unpredictability) of the weather during these two months of the year.
-It’s also a reminder that while the coolest of days of winter may have passed, the warm spring days have not fully established their presence.
+Early spring in Mexico is a transitional period that is often expressed with “febrero loco, y marzo otro poco,” a popular Mexican saying which describes the sudden change-ability (and increased unpredictability) of the weather during these two months of the year.
+It’s also a reminder that while the coolest days of winter may have passed, the warm spring days have not fully established their presence.

 Depending where in Mexico you visit or live, the clocks may move forward in the Spring extending evening daylight into later hours, although as we noted in the winter climates article Mexico offers naturally-long daylight all year, regardless of any clock-time adjustments.

-Early spring reveals the effects of Mexico’s dry season: by February, the natural moisture near the ground’s surface has evaporated, country trails and lanes turn dusty, grass lawns and fields turn yellow and patchy.
+Early spring reveals the effects of Mexico’s dry season: by February, the natural moisture near the ground’s surface has evaporated, country trails and lanes turn dusty, grass lawns and fields turn corn-yellow and patchy.
 Aside from an occasional rain storm, these are the driest months of the year in Mexico, especially across the central highlands.

 In the same way that cooling autumn days can suddenly turn summer-like in the highlands, warming spring days can suddenly turn cool and while these transitional snaps are brief, they can catch you off-guard.
 In central and northern states along the central highlands, cooler temperatures can persist into May, particularly overnight and during the early mornings.
-It’s worth packing and dressing for changeability when you visit these regions during the spring.
+It’s worth packing and dressing for this changeability when you visit these regions during the spring.

-Springtime is high trading season for the “Pipas,” water-tank trucks labelled with Agua Potable, which can regularly be seen trundling around roads and lanes during this time of year, especially in the countryside and outlying areas where some homes collect and filter rainwater for daily use and residents may arrange a water delivery to tide them over.
-(Each tank-truck dispenses 10,000 liters of clean water into a property’s underground cistern.)
+Springtime is high trading season for the “Pipas,” water-tank trucks labelled Agua Potable, which can regularly be seen trundling around roads and lanes during this time of year, especially in the countryside and outlying areas where some homes collect and filter rainwater for daily use and residents may arrange a water delivery to tide them over.
+(Each tank-truck dispenses up to 10,000 liters of clean water into a property’s underground cistern.)

 Annual trees begin to blossom again starting late February, redressing their branches and contributing another layer to the tapestries of bright color which Mexico is so well known for.
 The arrival of the elegant purple Jacaranda flowers is a bellwether sign that winter is truly passing.

 Every season in Mexico offers a unique climate experience for visitors and residents to enjoy.
-While the change from winter to spring is not as clearly noticeable as that further north in the Hemisphere, springtime in Mexico does offer a chance to witness some fascinating natural contrasts and transitions.
-By the time the shops and local markets become overflowing with juicy seasonal mangos, you’ll know it’s May again: air temperatures rise noticeably during late spring before the start of refreshing summer rains that will propel the flora, and bring welcome relief from the dry dusty trails in the mountains, and the daytime heat along the coasts.
+While the change from winter to spring is not as clearly noticeable as that further north in the hemisphere, springtime in Mexico does offer a chance to witness some fascinating natural contrasts and transitions.
+By the time the shops and local markets become overflowing with juicy seasonal mangos, you’ll know it’s May again: air temperatures rise noticeably during mind-to-late spring before the start of refreshing summer rains that will propel the flora, and bring welcome relief from the dry dusty trails in the mountains, and the daytime heat along the coasts.